10935336/ArticleScraperBot/README.md

 - Fill in the push key.
   For example, DingTalk needs to fill in `webhook`, `secret` and `name` in `dingtalk_bot_key.json`;

-- Depending on how often you want to get the latest articles, schedule `python3 -m main.py` with an external timer such as crontab or Windows Task Scheduler;
+- Depending on how often you want to get the latest articles, schedule `python3 main.py` with an external timer such as crontab or Windows Task Scheduler;

 <br>